 Today’s consumers engage with their favorite brands more than ever before.
-They may start a search on their desktop, compare recently emailed coupons on their laptop, check out what others are saying on social media apps, and then finally drive to a store to make a purchase.
+They may start a search on their desktop, compare recently emailed coupons on their laptop, check out what others are saying on social media apps and finally drive to a store to make a purchase.
 For marketers, all these touch points are critical to understanding what their customers want and need.

 Tracking a consumer’s identity across these different places can be tough.
-So, instead, marketers have relied on targeting devices without really knowing the real person behind it.
-But not anymore thanks to people-based marketing.
+Marketers have relied on targeting devices instead without really knowing the real person behind it, but not anymore thanks to people-based marketing.
 Get all the answers you need and discover why it should be a part of your media mix now.

-What is People-Based Marketing?
+What Is People-Based Marketing?

 At the most basic level, people-based marketing means gathering customer data from both offline and online sources and using that rich profile to more accurately recognize and reach customers on any device.
 It connects brands with real people, not audience or device groups.
 This means you can better target individuals with messages that matter and engage them in more meaningful ways.